gbai65/vicsek-research/README.md

 ## Getting Started

 The code in this project uses a number of machine learning libraries including, but not limited to, Scikit-Learn, PyTorch, NumPy, Matplotlib, etc. "module load ml" will install all necessary dependencies on the TJHSST Supercomputer Cluster.
+In order to effectively detect phase transitions in the
+Vicsek model, we aim to establish a clean global picture of where the different collective states exist.
+Using an optimized version of the Vicsek model, we build a labeled dataset with varying η, ρ, and v0 between instances, with each instance labeled with the dominant phase at the final state of the simulation.
+We then apply a neural network classifier to this dataset to produce a global phase map with phase transitions.

 ### Executing program